Chart Color Schemes

 The labour market in Kew - West shows considerable strength compared to most other Australian regions

-Kew - West has an educated workforce with strong professional services representation.
-Its unemployment rate was 2.8% in the past year, with estimated employment growth of 4.1%.
+Kew - West has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.8% as of September 2025, which is below Greater Melbourne's rate of 4.7%.

 Frequently Asked Questions - Employment